Click Here for Complaint Form

 Aligned with the above referenced communication tactics, Cimarron Public Transit System provides the following:

-a.
-Title VI Non-discrimination and LEP Plan on agency’s website, www.ucapinc.org
+1. Title VI Non-discrimination and LEP Plan on

 Title VI and LEP Public Engagement Process

-Cimarron Public Transit System will conduct a Public Engagement Process as part of the public forums held annually in the first quarter of the calendar year.
+will shall conduct a Public Engagement Process as part of the public forums held annually in the first quarter of the calendar year.
 This process will seek input, provide education and highlight key components of the Title VI Plan.
 This plan has been created to explain Title VI policies as well as provide education on how the policies relate to minority populations.

-Cimarron Public Transit System will conduct a public comment period to provide opportunities for feedback on the 2021-2024 Title VI Program.
-The comment period will coincide with the 14 days following the second publication of the last legal notice published in the service area.
+will conducted a public comment period to provide opportunities for feedback on the Title VI Non-discrimination and LEP Plan.
+The comment period coincided with the 14 days following the second publication of the last legal notice published in the service areas.

-Comments will be accepted during the public outreach period via:
+Comments were accepted during the public outreach period via:

 · Email address